 Keying someone’s car is the easiest crime coworkers can get away with.
 The weapon of choice for vandals are their own car and home keys.
 It’s hard to spot them using those keys even with parking lot security cameras.
 Which at times may or may not work.
-Unfortunate for most of us, employees who vandalize their coworker’s vehicles feel great satisfaction.
+Unfortunately, for most of us, employees who vandalize their coworker’s vehicles feel great satisfaction.
 With one stroke, they cause hundreds of dollars in damage.
 They also know it can cost you more than money.
 It can cause weeks of anguish and downtime dealing with repairs.

 Most vandalizing coworkers like to key your car or truck’s coat of paint instead of causing other damage.
 Keying your car or truck can be easily accomplished.
 While walking past your vehicle with their eyes facing forward as they walk by.
-Disassociating any look of suspicious from a distance while scratching your car’s paint.
+Disassociating any look of suspicion from a distance while scratching your car’s paint.
 Unfortunately, It’s rare for parking lot security cameras to be in the optimal position to see every vehicle.
 They are not designed to see from every possible angle to precisely view every vehicle.
 That leaves a lot of vehicles vulnerable to getting keyed or vandalized.

 Vandals Take Joy In Your Anger and Confusion

 After reveling in your anguish, they may wait several days before they go after your car or truck again.
 They do not want to draw attention to themselves.
 They may even chime in to accuse someone else of walking too close to your vehicle.
 This is used to throw off the stink of their dirty deeds.
 Many will get a two-for-one satisfaction by frustrating the victim and accusing someone else.
 That can be another coworker they have a private beef with.